diontep/ActiveDirectoryLab/README.md

 Referring to the network diagram we are going to use the IP address of the domain controller that has NAT configured on it"172.16.0.100"
 <img src="https://i.imgur.com/07AmUhQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-We will use the domain controller as our DNS server to join the domain
+Select add
 <img src="https://i.imgur.com/GxGGxNi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
+We will use the domain controller as our DNS server to join the domain
 <img src="https://i.imgur.com/ZJ29h4L.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <img src="https://i.imgur.com/S2bmSTc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>